-I made the mistake with my daughter of being impatient in the kitchen and she still struggles with that sometimes at 22, so I learned to CALM DOWN when we are cooking.
+I made the mistake with my daughter of being impatient in the kitchen and she still struggles with that sometimes as a grown up, so I learned to CALM DOWN when we are cooking.
 Sometimes I wish I could go back and change things, but all I can do now is do better.

 Cooking doesn’t always have to be complicated or super extravagant.
 You can cook with your kids simple things like snack mixes or fruit salad.
 Just getting to cut or mix or pour is all the kids need for a great learning opportunity.
 The important part is letting kids get hands-on with the preparation of their food.